paps/dotfiles/README.md

 **Important:** in the settings, go to 'Sync' and check all the boxes (sync files of all types, sync all configuration), and then restart Obsidian.

 Other settings to change in 'Appearance': do use 'Native menus', do use 'Native frame'.
+And in 'Editor': add 'French (France)' to the spellchecker.

 ### Network Manager